-The PHA must review its schedule of utility allowances each year.
-Between annual reviews, tThe PHA must revise the utility allowance schedule if there is a rate change that by itself or together with prior rate changes not adjusted for, results in a change of 10 percent or more from the rates on which such allowances were based.
+The PHA must revise the utility allowance schedule if there is a rate change that by itself or together with prior rate changes not adjusted for, results in a change of 10 percent or more from the rates on which such allowances were based.

 Adjustments to resident payments as a result of such changes must be retroactive to the first day of the month following the month in which the last rate change taken into account in such revision became effective.
-Such rate changes are not subject to the 60-day notice [PH Oce GB, p.
-17124CFR 965.507(b)].
+Such rate changes are not subject to the 60-day notice [24CFR 965.507(b)].